mfractor/mfractor.content/Simplified Data-Binding In Xamarin.Forms Using Fody/readme.md

 To use `INotifyPropertyChanged`, we implement the interface and then trigger the `PropertyChanged`.

-An interface that adds behavoiur to notify that a classes property value changes.
+An interface that adds behaviour to notify that a classes property value changes.

 At a rudimentary level, we implement property change